 Reduction in interconnect assembly time – and risk – and cost

 The main reduction benefit is derived both from the ability to reduce the number of assembly operations required and from the user’s ability to build and test the circuit completely prior to committing the circuit to assembly.
 This especially applies to wire harness replacement applications.

 While the design may be in error, a flexible circuit cannot induce errors of a human nature.
 Human error in hand-assembly is a constant risk.
 An area especially vulnerable is in the assembly of hand-built wire harnesses.
 With flexible circuits, all design features are controlled by the design itself.
 As a result, with the exception of process-induced errors in manufacturing, it is not possible to route circuits to points other than those designated by the circuit design.

-	For more information regarding replacing shielded twisted pairs with flex, please download the following white paper:
+For more information regarding replacing shielded twisted pairs with flex, please visit our White Papers page to download the PDF.